-Further, the registration of the Domain Name incorporating Complainant's DORINA trademark in its entirety suggests Respondent's actual knowledge of Complainant's rights in the DORINA trademarks at the time of registration of the Domain Name and its effort to opportunistically capitalize on the registration and use of the Domain Name.
+Further, the registration of the Domain Name incorporating Complainant's AXA trademark in its entirety suggests Respondent's actual knowledge of Complainant's rights in the AXA trademarks at the time of registration of the Domain Name and its effort to opportunistically capitalize on the registration and use of the Domain Name.

-Moreover, Respondent registered and is using the Domain Name to confuse and mislead consumers looking for bona fide and well known DORINA products and services of Complainant or authorized partners of Complainant.
-In particular, the evidence provided by Complainant indicated that at the time of filing of the Complaint, the Domain Name initially reverted to a website which featured Complainant's DORINA word mark, duplicated Complainant's copyrighted images, texts, and DORINA-branded products, purportedly offered products, that is, DORINA-branded clothes, which are impersonating Complainant's business activities.
-The use of the DORINA mark in the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
-Therefore, by using the Domain Name, Respondent has intentionally attempted to attract, for commercial gain, Internet users to Respondent's webpage by creating a likelihood of confusion with Complainant's DORINA marks as to the source, sponsorship, affiliation, or endorsement of Respondent's website.
+Moreover, Respondent registered and is using the Domain Name to confuse and mislead consumers looking for bona fide and well-known AXA products and services of Complainant or authorized partners of Complainant.
+In particular, the evidence provided by Complainant indicated that at the time of filing of the Complaint, the Domain Name initially reverted to a website impersonating Complainant by featuring Complainant's AXA mark, duplicating Complainant's copyrighted images, texts, and purportedly offering AXA-branded products and services.
+The use of the AXA mark in the Domain Name is intended to capture Internet traffic from Internet users who are looking for Complainant's products and services.
+Therefore, by using the Domain Name, Respondent has intentionally attempted to attract, for commercial gain, Internet users to Respondent's webpage by creating a likelihood of confusion with Complainant's AXA mark as to the source, sponsorship, affiliation, or endorsement of Respondent's website.
+Moreover, Respondent offered the Domain Name for sale on third party websites.
+All these actions may result in tarnishing Complainant's reputation and good will in the industry.